Orlando Bosch: Later career

-Reich asked for permission to grant Bosch a visa to the US on multiple occasions, the last of them in December 1987; his requests were denied.
+Reich asked for permission to grant Bosch a visa to the U.S. on multiple occasions, the last of them in December 1987; his requests were denied.
 Bosch flew to Miami on 16 February 1988, despite not possessing a visa.
 On arrival, he was arrested for violating parole in the 1968 Polish freighter case, and also for entering the country illegally.
 A large campaign began demanding Bosch's release, among the leaders of which was Jorge Mas Canosa, head of the Cuban American National Foundation.
 Mas Canosa testified before a parole board, stating that Bosch and he had been friends for more than two decades, and that he was confident Bosch would not resume violent activities.
 Ileana Ros-Lehtinen advocated for Bosch's release during her successful 1988 congressional campaign, calling Bosch a patriot and a hero.
 Some of Bosch's militant supporters threatened to bomb the Miami office of the Immigration and Naturalization Services if Bosch was not released, though the threats were not carried out.

 Despite this campaign, Bosch's application for asylum was rejected by the Justice Department in January 1989.
-In making his decision, Joe Whitley, at the time the Associate US Attorney General, stated that Bosch had been "resolute and unwavering in his advocacy of terrorist violence", and that he had "demonstrated a willingness to cause indiscriminate injury and death."
+In making his decision, Joe Whitley, at the time the Associate U.S. Attorney General, stated that Bosch had been "resolute and unwavering in his advocacy of terrorist violence", and that he had "demonstrated a willingness to cause indiscriminate injury and death."
 Agents of the local FBI, who investigated Bosch, stated that Bosch was considered "Miami's number one terrorist" by the FBI and other law enforcement groups.
 The Justice Department sought to deport him; 31 countries were asked to allow Bosch entry, but they all refused.
 Cuba expressed a willingness to take him, but his lawyers declined.
-After lobbying by Jeb Bush, then a campaign manager for Ros-Lehtinen, however, US President George H. W. Bush overruled the recommendation of the Justice Department, and ordered Bosch's release.
+After lobbying by Jeb Bush, then a campaign manager for Ros-Lehtinen, however, U.S. President George H. W. Bush overruled the recommendation of the Justice Department, and ordered Bosch's release.
 He was allowed to return to his home in Miami, where he was required to have his phone tapped, his whereabouts monitored, to keep a visitors' log, and to not associate with militants.
 Though he agreed to these conditions, he did not keep a log, and stated his intention to associate with whomever he please.
-Two years later, he was granted US residency by the Bush administration.
+Two years later, he was granted U.S. residency by the Bush administration.